danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 require fewer operations to be used.

 The struct also contains a double linked list of slices, sorted per availability as well.
-When all the slots are freed in a slice and this is returned to the hugepages cache to be reused.
+When all the slots are freed in a slice and this is returned to the regions cache to be reused.

 This approach provides cache-locality and O(1) access in the best and average case - e.g. if there are pre-allocated slots available.